 The Commission for Children and Young People is the overall regulator of the Child Safe Standards.
-Under the Child Wellbeing and Safety Act 2005, the Commission holds legislative powers to oversee and enforce an organisation’s compliance with the standards.
+Under the Child Wellbeing and Safety Act 2005, the Commission holds legislative powers to oversee and enforce an organisation’s compliance with the Child Safe Standards.

 The Human Services Regulator promotes and oversees compliance by organisations that are funded and/or regulated by the Department of Families, Fairness and Housing.
 These organisations include but are not limited to: